netgen/ezplatform-site-api/docs/reference/services.rst

 ``loadFieldRelations()``
 ........................

-Load all field relations from a specific field of a specific Content.
+Load all field relations from a specific field in a published version of a specific Content.
 The method supports optional filtering by ContentType.

 +----------------------------------------+------------------------------------------------------------------------------------+
 | **Parameters**                         | 1. ``string|int $contentId``                                                       |